Mechanical Engineering Technician and Shop Manager (IRC14227 )

 For further details on this Manager (IRC14227) opening and others within the University please check the link below:

 Adjunct (Part-Time) Faculty Positions:

 Adjunct faculty must have earned at least a Masters degree and it is preferable that they have a doctorate in an appropriate engineering field.
 We have a relatively small department and typically have only a few openings for adjunct positions for specific required courses already part of the curriculum.
 We do not offer evening or Saturday classes.
 3-unit lecture courses typically meet one hour on MWF.
 Laboratory sections are typically 3 hours and offered in the afternoons 2:30-5:20 pm or on Tues or Thursday morning.
 When writing to express interest in adjunct teaching, please include a vita and the USD course numbers and names for those courses you are qualified to teach.
 (A complete listing of courses can be found in the Engineering Programs portion of USD’s undergraduate bulletin.
 E-mail your inquiry and materials to email@example.com.

 Applicants are asked to provide electronically (preferred) a single PDF file that includes: a one-page letter of application, a curriculum vita, and a list of three references (including an e-mail address for each reference).
 This PDF file should be sent to firstname.lastname@example.org.

-For Spring 2014 Adjunct:
+For Spring 2015 Adjunct: